 Bernard Beatty is Senior Fellow in the School of English at Liverpool University.
 From 1988-2005 he was Editor of the Byron Journal.
 He is the author of Byron’s ‘Don Juan’, Byron and the Limits of Fiction (with Vincent Newey), Liberty and Poetic Licence: New Essays on Byron (with Charles Robinson), and The Plays of Lord Byron (with Robert Gleckner).
 His other published essays are on the Bible, poetry and the Bible, literary theory and theology, Bunyan, Dryden, Rochester, Dickens, and most of the Romantics.
 He plays the organ and lives in Chester, England.

-Prof. Ian Bradley is Principal of St Mary’s College and Reader in Church History & Practical Theology.
+Prof. Ian Bradley is Professor Emeritus in Cultural and Spiritual History.
 He teaches and publishes in the areas of Scottish spirituality, hymnody, liturgy, pilgrimage, the spirituality of water, nineteenth-century music, and theology and popular culture (including the only University course in the world on the theology of musical theatre).
 He welcomes applications for postgraduate research on aspects of hymnody and church music, musical theatre and operetta, pilgrimage and Scottish spirituality.

 Dr Michael Downes has been Director of Music at the University of St Andrews since 2008, having previously studied and lectured at the universities of Cambridge and Sussex.
 His research interests include contemporary music, nineteenth and twentieth-century French music, and opera and musical theatre.
 He is interested in the expression of religious and spiritual ideas in music: his first book (published by Ashgate in 2009) deals with two works by Jonathan Harvey which set Indian religious texts.
 As a conductor, Michael has premiered numerous works by young British composers with the Bergamo Ensemble, a London-based group which he founded in 1999; since moving to Scotland, he has established St Andrews Opera and has become the musical director of the St Andrews Chorus.
 He is a regular reviewer of music books for the Times Literary Supplement, and frequently lectures on music and opera for organisations including the Royal Opera House.